be-next/idle-ti.me/content/_index.md

 the quaint, and the quietly joyous moments of doing what we love, at our own pace.

-We are going to talk about IT, travels, misic and so on...
+We are going to talk about IT, travels, music and so on...